-(NCAA Approved Course) See Section XV for Honors/Advanced Level Criteria Prerequisite: Successful completion of Honors Pre-calculus
+(NCAA Approved Course) See Section XV for Honors/Advanced Level Criteria

 This course includes the study of real numbers and the creation and use of graphs, relations, functions, trigonometric functions, limits, derivatives and integrals.
 These concepts will be used to model, solve problems and convert real-world data sets into limits, derivatives and integrals as graphical, numerical and algebraic models.
 This demanding course requires a great deal of independence and competence in critical thinking and communicating mathematically.
 The use of a graphing calculator is incorporated.